dynasist/ALStudio-Docs/introduction/popout-mode.md

 You can open many page designs in separate windows to check layout or changes at the same time.

 ### Using multiple Unified Search / Table Field windows
-You can open multiple windows to search for by different criterias and keeping the results at hand.
+You can open multiple windows to search by different criteria and keep the results at hand.

 ## Limitations
-Some funcionality may work differently or may not yet be available in PopOut Mode.
-Funcionality depending on Visual Studio Code features are executed in the connected Visual Studio Code window.
+Some functionality may work differently or may not yet be available in PopOut Mode.
+Functionality depending on Visual Studio Code features are executed in the connected Visual Studio Code window.

 ## Unsupported Scenarios